-However Kim Jong-nam's deportation from Japan in May 2001 and middle brother Kim Jong-chol's apparent "unmanliness" improved his chances.
+But Kim Jong-nam's deportation from Japan in May 2001 and Kim Jong-chol's reported "unmanliness" improved the younger Kim's chances.

-Analysts saw him as the coming man after he was awarded a series of high-profile political posts.
+Analysts saw him as the heir-to-be after he was awarded a series of high-profile political posts.

-Swiss-educated like his brothers, Kim Jong-un avoided Western influences, returning home when not in school and dining out with the North Korean ambassador.
+Swiss-educated like his brothers, Kim Jong-un avoided Western influence, returning home when not in school and dining out with the North Korean ambassador.

-After his return to Pyongyang, he is known to have attended the Kim Il-sung Military University.
+After coming back to Pyongyang, he is known to have attended the Kim Il-sung Military University.